ketan132000/Object_detection-Using-YOLO-/README.md

 ### What is YOLO algorithm?
 You Only Look Once(YOLO) is a real time object detection algorithm.
 It is a clever Convolutional Neural Network.

-There are multiple frameworks
+There are multiple frameworks that can be used for real time object detection and

          #

 ### Tools and softwares required for this project.